 Scripting or other automation and brute forcing of intended functionality.

 - Enterprise Reward

-Rewards range from 3 months free hosting, a cash payment of $50 up to $1,000 and are determined at our discretion based on a number of factors.
+Rewards range from 1-3 months of free hosting or as may be determined at our discretion based on a number of factors.
 For example, a vulnerability in a service that is intended to be restricted from external access would have a lower reward than backends.
 Or you find a reflected XSS that is only possible in Opera, and Opera is <2% of our traffic, then the severity and reward will be lower.
 But a persistent XSS that works in Chrome, at >60% of our traffic, will earn a much larger reward.

 - Web Hosting Magic CSP

 Previously identified attacks are not eligible for reward (we’ve put a lot of thought into CSP bypasses already).
 Attacks against CSP features not used on webhostingmagic.com or its sub-domains, such as script nonces, are not eligible for reward.
 Vulnerabilities resulting from injection in implausible locations, such as within an element that doesn’t contain user-content, are not eligible for reward.
 Rewards are determined at our discretion: if you think you’ve found something cool and novel, report it!

 - Other applications